David Leavitt: Biography

-Leavitt was born in Pittsburgh, Pennsylvania to Harold and Gloria Leavitt.
+Leavitt was born in Pittsburgh, Pennsylvania to Gloria and Harold Leavitt.
 Harold was a professor who taught at Stanford University and Gloria was a political activist.
-Leavitt graduated from Yale University with a B.A. in English in 1983.
+Leavitt grew up in Palo Alto, California, and graduated from Yale University with a B.A. in English in 1983.
 After his first book's success, he spent much of the 1990s living in Italy working and restoring an old house in Semproniano in Tuscany with his partner.
 He has also taught at Princeton University.

 While a student at Yale, Leavitt published two stories in The New Yorker, "Territory" and "Out Here", both of which were included in his first collection, Family Dancing (nominated for the National Book Critics Circle Award and finalist for the PEN/Faulkner Award).
 Other published fiction includes the short-story collections A Place I've Never Been, Arkansas: Three Novellas and The Marble Quilt and the novels The Lost Language of Cranes, Equal Affections, While England Sleeps (finalist for the Los Angeles Times Fiction Prize), The Page Turner, Martin Bauman, The Body of Jonah Boyd and The Indian Clerk (finalist for the PEN/Faulkner Award and shortlisted for the IMPAC Dublin Award).

 In 2000, Leavitt moved to Gainesville, Florida, and became a member of the Creative Writing faculty at the University of Florida as well as the founder and editor of the literary journal Subtropics.

 Leavitt, who is gay, has frequently explored gay issues in his works.
 As a teenager, he was frequently frightened by gay novels that emphasized the ideal male body.
 He found this theme, and its suggestion that homoerotic fulfillment was reserved for the exceptionally beautiful young men, intrusive.
 His writing explores universal themes such as complex family relationships and class and sex exploitation.
 Illness and death are also recurrent themes in his work, inspired by his experience with his mother's cancer and death when he was growing up.